glotzerlab/hoomd-rs/doc/src/mc-tutorial/hard-particle-self-assembly.md

 ## Conclusion

-This tutorial showed you how to add bodies with multiple sites and how they can be translated and rotated by trial moves.
+This tutorial showed you how to perform hard-particle self-assembly simulations using a shape overlap potential, periodic boundary conditions, and `QuickInsert` to add bodies.

 Navigate to the top of the page and refresh to see the simulation in action again.
-Notice how the randomly generated hard-particle-self-assembly fall to the bottom while randomly rotating.
+Notice that ellipses are first added in a large batch.
+Once all the overlaps are removed, another batch appears.
+After all 820 ellipses are in the microstate and not overlapping, the simulation speeds up as it begins using the more efficient hard particle overlap Hamiltonian.
+Watch the simulation long enough and you should see domains form where all the ellipses point in roughly the same direction while at the same time there is no translational order.
+This is the nematic phase.

 Alternately, you can run the example in batch mode and then open the generated `trajectory.gsd` in [Ovito] or another visualization tool: